jimbarnesrtp/pf2/README.md

 If you feel you need to get updated data be careful running these as they do a good number of requests over a short peroid onto the respective sites

 if you have a request for data let me know
+Horses are retrieved Incorrect for monsters, I need to fix that.